mwehner2022/MechaCar_Statistical_Analysis/README.md

 An additional statistical study AutosRUs could perform to anticipate how it will compare to its competition is running an analysis that predicts the prototype’s safety rating by finding variables that have the highest significance/impact on safety.

-In order to complete the study, AutosRUs would need to gather additional data on competitors with similar automobiles to the MetaCar prototype.
+In order to complete the study, AutosRUs would need to gather additional data on competitors with similar automobiles to the MechaCar prototype.
 Ideally this information would span multiple years.
 This would include the following metrics which will be used to predict the safely rating:
-Safety rating: Dependent Variable
+1. Safety rating: Dependent Variable
-Manufacturer: Independent Variable
+2. Manufacturer: Independent Variable
-Model: Independent Variable
+3. Model: Independent Variable
-Class: Independent Variable
+4. Class: Independent Variable
-Weight: Independent Variable
+5. Weight: Independent Variable
-Year: Independent Variable
+6. Year: Independent Variable
-Horsepower: Independent Variable
+7. Horsepower: Independent Variable
-Cylinders: Independent Variable
+8. Cylinders: Independent Variable

 Null hypothesis or alternative hypothesis:
-H0 : The slope of the linear model is zero, or m = 0 There is no relationship between the variables and the safety rating and the dependent variable is determined by random chance and error.
+- H0 : The slope of the linear model is zero, or m = 0 There is no relationship between the variables and the safety rating and the dependent variable is determined by random chance and error.
-Ha : The slope of the linear model is not zero, or m ≠ 0 There is a relationship between the variables and the safety rating
+- Ha : The slope of the linear model is not zero, or m ≠ 0 There is a relationship between the variables and the safety rating

 A multiple linear regression would be run because it asks if we can predict values for variable A using a linear model and values from variable B. It shows which variables are correlated and have an impact on the dependent variable.
 In this case.
 The goal is to predict the safety rating based on multiple variables and determine which ones are most important.